 - DoD identification to establish eligibility

 - Your child’s current immunization records to the center.

-- A current leave/Earnings Statement and or pay slip for every adult member of the household.
+- A current leave/Earnings Statement and or pay slip for every adult member of the household or student schedule.

 CDC will provide forms for you to fill out:

-- A health evaluation for your child within 30 days of enrollment, in order for your child to receive care
+- A health evaluation for your child within 6 weeks of enrollment.

-- An AF Form 1181 (Air Force Youth Flight Program Patron Registration) must be completely filled out and signed for each eligible child a completed form includes a local emergency contact, other than the sponsor and his/her spouse, their phone number, authorization for excursions/field trips, and proof of up-to-date immunizations
+- A form must be completely filled out and signed for each eligible child a completed form includes a local emergency contact, other than the sponsor and his/her spouse, their phone number, and proof of up-to-date immunizations

 - You will also be provided a copy of our Parent Handbook to review prior to your child starting our program.

 It is your responsibility to ensure immunizations are up to date or child care may be denied.
 You must bring each child’s immunization records to the center for verification.
 In accordance with AFI 34-144, Child Development Centers, all children must receive immunizations recommended by Air Force policy.
 Failure to do so could cause loss of the available slot for your child.